 About Sierra Integrative Medical Center

-Sierra Integrative Medical Center (SIMC) optimizes health service by drawing from all schools of medicine.
+Sierra Integrative Medical Center (SIMC) is considered a holistic health center of Reno that optimizes health service by drawing from all schools of medicine.
 SIMC utilizes scientifically proven conventional treatments in combination with alternative therapies that are designed to strengthen the body so it can heal itself.

 Services are designed to provide a holistic healing approach with a broad range of healing modalities, including but not limited to homeopathy, natural and biological medicines, behavioral medicine, nutritional therapies, orthomolecular integration and neurotherapy.

 If you have a specific request, please contact SIMC to discuss your health treatment or protection plan.